FredKSchott/snowpack/www/plugins.md

 knownEntrypoints?: string[]
 ```

 Additional web_modules to install in the project that may not otherwise be picked up by the install command.
+Similar to the "install" config value.
 If your plugin itself injects package imports, then put them here.

 ### defaultBuildScript